Skip to main content Skip to footer

 What is Unknown Primary Cancer?

 Most cancers that spread to the lymph nodes of the neck come from flat-shaped cells that line areas such as the inside of the mouth, nose and throat.
 These cancers are called squamous cell cancers (SCC).
+Only a few of cancer cases come from the salivary glands, skin or other places.

 What are lymph nodes?